M-K-Aakash/drone_navigation_project/README.md

 cd drone_navigation_project

 # Install Dependencies
-Ensure you have Python 3.8+ installed, then run: pip install -r requirements.txt
+Ensure you have Python 3.8+ installed,

 # Train the Model
 Run the training script in the terminal :